valeriansaliou/giggle/README.md

 Made with love by the happy folks at Jappix https://jappix.com/

+## Online Demo

+You can try JSJaCJingle.js there: https://demo.frenchtouch.pro/valerian.saliou/jsjac-jingle/examples/simple_client.html

+Open it on 2 separate tabs or 2 different computers, and login with 2 different XMPP accounts.
+Then, paste the full JID of the other connected account in the call field.

+The call should then be initiated, and after a while the video will come.

 ## Notes About Security

 Jingle could have be implemented in a dirty-way there, so that "It just works".
 But it's **NOT** the case.
 JSJaCJingle.js has been thought as secure on its basis.